TedHusted/awake/awake.md/awake.md

 The scene transitions to show a JuJa transforming from device to device.
 An announcer speaks from off-camera:

 “JuJa — Your flexible friends!
-JuJa —Your self-reliant workers! — From assembly, to quality control, to delivering the final product, they can do whatever you need to do — so you can do less.”
+JuJa —Your self-reliant workers! — From assembly, to quality control, to delivering the final product, they can do whatever you need to do — so you can do less.

+“All praise to our Supreme Leader!”

 ***